 At what age did you start thinking about investing?
 Is it when you started college?
 Maybe its after you started your career.
 What about high school?
-Maybe, but not likely.
+Maybe, but not likely, if not, you should, learn how to make money with 100 dollars, and be glad you did!
 Last year I was asked to be a guest speaker of a class of high school students at Carbondale Community High School.
 Before I came, I had the teacher take a poll of the students on the top five reasons why they think they should invest.
-The overachievers that theywere, they gave me their top six reasons.
+The overachievers that they were, they gave me their top six reasons.
 Here are their top six reasons, and their reasoning behind them.
 I think you’ll crack a smile on a few.

 1. Turn a Profit, or in Their Words, “Make Some Money.